 Under normal circumstances, you don’t have to pay grants back.
 There are some situations that may require partial payback of a federal grant.
 These include:

-- Withdrawing early from the educational program and/or school that you received the grant for.
+- A student withdraws early from the educational program and/or school that they received the grant for.

-- There was a change in enrollment status that affected your eligibility.
+- There was a change in enrollment status that affected the student’s eligibility.

-- You received some additional scholarships or grants that reduced the need for federal grants.
+- The student received some additional scholarships or grants that reduced the need for federal grants.